Towards Zero Impact

 Zero Waste is an initiative that aims to generate less waste during events and its recycling.
 Among the actions developed in this area, we highlight:

 In the fight against food waste and for the recovery of the surplus of the trade show, we reaffirm our collaboration with the Fundació Banc dels Aliments.
 Their volunteers will be promoting their supply programme, designed to manage the stocks of food from the agro-food industry that is consumable but not marketable, and which can be distributed to people in a precarious food situation.

 Banc dels Aliments collected 1,500 kg of food.

 Sustainability is the great paradigm of the future and has become a fundamental factor for the food industry, distribution, retail, and the mass consumer sector in general.

 The agri-food system is key to climate change because approximately a third of greenhouse effect emissions originate from Food production.

-For this reason, sustainability will be the protagonist of the ForumLab Barcelona Sustainable Food 2021, a laboratory of ideas where digitalization, management, and business financing will be the main top points.
+For this reason, sustainability has been the protagonist of the ForumLab Barcelona Sustainable Food 2021, a laboratory of ideas where digitalization, management, and business financing will be the main top points.

-This project has the collaboration of the Barcelona City Council, since in parallel to Gastronomic Forum Barcelona there will be all around the city a Week of activities related to art, culture, music, and the debate on sustainable food.
-One of them will be the 7th Global Forum for the Milan Pact, from October 19th to 21st, in which 200 participating cities will commit to develop sustainable, fair, and healthy agri-food models.
+This project has the collaboration of the Barcelona City Council, since in parallel to Gastronomic Forum Barcelona there was all around the city a Week of activities related to art, culture, music, and the debate on sustainable food.
+One of them was the 7th Global Forum for the Milan Pact, from October 19th to 21st, in which 200 participating cities will commit to develop sustainable, fair, and healthy agri-food models.